 The Planning and Zoning Department is located at City Hall, 310 Greenwood St., Grand Ledge, MI 48837.
-Contact the Zoning Administrator at (517) 627-2149 or via firstname.lastname@example.org for information about the Zoning Ordinance, Master Plan, Planning Commission, or Zoning Board of Appeals.
-The Zoning Administrator has office hours available at City Hall on Wednesday from 2:00 p.m. to 5:00 p.m.
+Contact the Zoning Administrator at (517) 627-2149 or via email@example.com for information about the Zoning Ordinance, Master Plan, Planning Commission, or Zoning Board of Appeals.
+The Zoning Administrator has office hours available at City Hall on Wednesday from 4:00 p.m. to 5:00 p.m., or by appointment.

 The fee schedule for Fiscal Year 2017 can be found here.

 The following applications may be filled out online, but must be delivered or mailed to the Planning and Zoning Department:

 Commercial Planning & Zoning Regulations below: